fanpero87/laracast-multitenant/README.md

 -   _There was a chage to the phpunit.xml file.
 We changed the DB_CONNECTION and DB_DATABASE_
 -   _Tere are some tests to make sure we are accomplishing these considerations_

+# S3 storage

+For this project, I created 2 S3 buckets on AWS.
+I also created a user that have acess to those buckets.
+We need to add the info into the .env file and make a change to the filesystems.php file.